biozzyn/handroanthus-variant-analysis/README.md

 qsub -N variant-annotation -q normal.c <path-to-project-install>/VariantAnnoation.sh
 ```

 This script perform additional refinement to the variant call and genotyping steps to remove unreliable genotype records (GQ < 20).
-These records are marked first using GATK's VariantFiltration tool and after that they are set to no-call (./.) using vcftools --minGQ 20.
+These filtered records are marked and set to no-call (./.)  using GATK's VariantFiltration tool.
+We only filter on GQ to disqualify variants where we have too few samples with reasonable-quality genotypes.
+After this step, we re-annotate each remaining variants using all available metrics provided by the GATK's VariantAnnotator tool and SNPEff program.

+A final set of calls with genotypes is then provided to the analyst.
+This set contains the filtered calls where we have observed SNP call rate > 80% across the analysed sample of 24 individuals.

 ## Built With